MariaAdner/kita-info/README.md

 ### Demo

-You can find the hosted version on Vercel: [Demo Version](https://kita-info.vercel.app)
+You can find the hosted version on Vercel: [Demo Version of Kita-Info-App](https://kita-info.vercel.app)

 For testing, please use the following login-data:

     E-Mail: stern@gmx.de
-    Password: sternschnuppe
+    Passwort: sternschnuppe

 ### Technologies & Tools